 so long as you are true to the best that is in you.”

-(Note: Angel and I discuss strategies for living true to these words in the Happiness and Self-Love chapters of our “1,000 Little Things” and “Getting Back to Happy” books.)
+(Note: Angel and I discuss strategies for living true to these words in the Happiness & Self-Love chapters of “1,000 Little Things Happy, Successful People Do Differently”.)

 Photo by: Gabriele Fanelli